List includes all teams registered as of 2/6/22. Note that teams may register at any point in the season.

 Individuals, Home School Teams and Composite Teams

 Don’t have a team to race with?
 That’s ok!
-Students can compete as an independent racer in the League Series.
-While they will not be eligible for the Team Overall title, they are eligible for the Indiviual Race and Overall titles.
-Independent racers need not register a team, and should only register for the series, being sure to denote that they are racing as an “Independent” where appropriate on registration forms.
+Students can compete as an independent racer in the SoCal League Series.
+While they will not be eligible for team scoring, they are eligible for the Indiviual Race and Series Overall titles.
+Independent racers should denote that they are racing as an “Independent” where appropriate on registration forms.
 All other rules apply.
-Please contact League Director Matt Gunnell at firstname.lastname@example.org if you want to register as an independent rider.
-Independent rider registration will begin in January.
+Please contact League Director Brandon La Rue at email@example.com if you want to register as an independent rider.

-Composite Teams may form that are comprised of full-time students from more than one high-school within the same district or other geographic proximity.
+Composite Teams may form that are comprised of students from more than one high-school or home schooled students within the same district or other geographic proximity.
 Composite teams must first seek approval of their geographic scope.
-Contact your league director to discuss a composite team in your region.
+Contact League Director Brandon La Rue at firstname.lastname@example.org to discuss forming a composite team in your region.

 Home-school riders are not allowed to join school-based teams, but they may join a composite team, form a regional home-school team, or simply race as an independent rider.
-Home-school teams are much like composite teams but are comprised of home-school studens from a given geographic region.
+Home-school teams are much like composite teams but are comprised of home-school students from a given geographic region.
+Home-school teams compete in Division I or II depending on number of riders.

-Composite Team Limitations: Because Composite Teams are intended to be temporary solutions towards building Single School-Based Teams or County-Based Home-School Teams, riders may only score for Composite Teams for a maximum of 2 years.
-In addition, if a Composite Team has 5 or more students from the same school, those 5 or more students will be scored separately from the rest of that Composite Team unless a petition to do otherwise is approved.
-Finally, composite teams with 12 or more members will be broken into multiple scoring units which will each compete as separate D2 teams.
+Composite Team Limitations: Composite Teams are intended to be temporary solutions towards building Single School-Based Teams or County-Based Home-School Teams.
+If a Composite Team has 5 or more students from the same school, those 5 or more students may be scored separately from the rest of that Composite Team unless a petition to do otherwise is approved.
+Composite teams with 12 or more members will be broken into multiple scoring units which will each compete as separate teams.
 See the NICA Rule Book for more details.